 And these ties between language and gender are difficult to unpick.
 People can find themselves using these terms unconsciously for years so it's really important to be aware of the negative connotations that this language carries

 Managers can lead the cultural transformation.
 Not using stereotypes and challenging when others do.
-You can also discourage generalization of groups, like “the lads” or “the ladies” when using communication platforms like Workplace.
+You can also discourage generalisation of groups, like “the lads” or “the ladies” when using communication platforms like Workplace.

 Also look at the language of more formal communications.
 For example, are your courtesy titles and salutations inclusive and gender neutral?